canonical/multipass/README.md

 ```
 # Note, this may require you to enter your password for some sudo operations during install
+# Mac OS users may need to disable their firewall to launch a multipass instance successfully
 brew install --cask multipass
 ```